 2. Best Pest Management of Cropland Grasshoppers: Janet Knodel, NDSU Professor and Extension Entomologist and Travis Prochaska, NDSU Extension Crop Protection Specialist

 Everyone interested is encouraged to attend.
 Again, the summit is free, but preregistration is encouraged for determining a meal count.
-You can preregister by calling or emailing Beth Redlin at 406-433-2020, [email protected], or Violeta Hobbes at 701-774-4315, [email protected].
-You can also register online at https://tinyurl.com/2023agsummit.
+You can register online at https://tinyurl.com/2023agsummit or by calling or emailing Beth Redlin at 406-433-2020, [email protected], or Violeta Hobbes at 701-774-4315, [email protected].